holehan/termux-extras/README.md

 ### Requirements

 Make sure you have installed all required packages to manage extra termux sources.
-That would be `curl` to download the signing key and `gnupg` to import it
+That would be `curl` to download the signing key and `gnupg` to import it:

 ```bash
 $ pkg install curl gnupg
 ```
 ### Add extras repository to Termux

-Access the repo by adding a file named holehan.list to `$PREFIX/etc/apt/sources.list.d` containing the single line `deb https://termux.holehan.org/ termux extras`.
+Access the repo by adding a file named e.g. `holehan.list to` `$PREFIX/etc/apt/sources.list.d` containing the single line `deb https://termux.holehan.org/ termux extras`.
 Then import the gpg key the repository was signed with:

 ```bash